kristofocvirk/BISOL_energy_tracker_backend/README.md

 ### Client test apps
 Two client test apps are available in this repository: `heatmap.py` and `scatter_plot.py`.

-`heatmap.py` fetches and calculates the average energy consumption for each customer, then creates a heatmap of average energy consumption for each day.
+`heatmap.py` fetches and calculates the average energy consumption for each day, then creates a heatmap of average energy consumption for each day.

 ![alt text](images/heatmap.png)